This phone is the last high-end Samsung phone from which you can replace the battery without any tools!

 Reboot > System, making sure to accept that there is no OS installed, which there is, and denying to install the TWRP app.
 When booting up, you should see the Unity8 Logo, and soon see the setup wizard.

 If anything goes wrong, eg the phone stays on the Unity8 Logo, please let me know by putting a issue on this repo, and describing where it goes wrong.

 Did the maintainer say that feature ‘works’ but you know from doing it that

 Start by searching the device issue , if you found it, hopefully the porter is on it.
 'Subscribe' to the issue in case it get solved.

 Uh-oh… Well it is time to let the porter and everyone else know about the fail and send the tech magic back to the workshop for a makeover.

 1. Read 'Bug Reporting' section in UBports docs on 'How to report a bug'.

-2. Then (this time), head to GitHub Issues and submit it, so the porter knows about it.
+2. Then (this time), head to the device repository and submit it, so the porter knows about it.